 Happily, there is a very simple, if quite heavy-handed fix for this limitation, and that’s just don’t run any ambient mics.
 We found great results by using only the close microphones and then using high-quality 3rd party convolution reverbs to emulate the environments of Air Studios.
 Of course, this totally removes much of the atmospheric location benefits of the library, but when you’re on a performance knife-edge, this is a quick fix.

 So using individual instances instead of multis, summed and submixed through a reverb BUS** we found excellent performance results with all the benefits of articulations being available.
 It’s a frustrating trade-off, because of the vast amounts of hard drive space dedicated to holding all those microphone recordings that will never be used.
 But being able to perform with the entire library with a good degree of efficiency on our machine was worth the extra routing.

-The top half is dedicated to only one dial, two faders and the logo.
-There are a number of hidden menus that provide very important information that could have been displayed here. put to better use here.
-Jacko – does my editing make sense?
+The top half is mostly dedicated to only one large dial, two faders and the logo.
+There are a number of hidden menus that would provide very important information that could have been displayed here.

 I will, however, totally forgive all the minor quirks as the ability to rescale the entire interface is fantastic!
 Gone are the days of squinting at tiny Kontakt layouts.
 You can drag-resize the entire interface to any size you like.
 Awesome.

 If there’s one thing Spitfire Audio does very well, it’s string libraries.
 This is the pinnacle of the company’s achievements to date, so of course, the sound quality is outstanding.